-- 8. Filings. - (a) Initial Filings.
-Initial papers, including the complaint, may be filed in paper or electronic form in accordance with RCFC 5.5. - (b) Subsequent Filings.
-Once a case has been designated an ECF case, all subsequent filings must be made electronically, except as provided in this Appendix or by leave of the court in exceptional circumstances that prevent a Filing User from filing electronically. - (c) Exhibits and Attachments.
-Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User:
+10. Filings.

-- (i) must file the exhibit or attachment electronically along with the main document under one entry number; - (ii) must include only those excerpts of the referenced exhibit or attachment that are directly germane to the matter under consideration by the court; - (iii) must clearly and prominently identify the excerpted material; and - (iv) may seek leave to file additional excerpts or the complete document.
+- (a) Initial Filings.
+Initial papers, including the complaint, may be filed in paper form or via the ECF System in accordance with the format requirements of RCFC 5.5. - (b) Subsequent Filings.
+Once a case has been designated an ECF case, all subsequent filings must be made via the ECF System, except as provided in this Appendix or by leave of the court in exceptional circumstances that prevent a Filing User from filing via the ECF System. - (c) Exhibits and Attachments.
+Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment via the ECF System along with the main document under one entry number; - (ii) must include only those excerpts of the referenced exhibit or attachment that are directly germane to the matter under consideration by the court; - (iii) must clearly and prominently identify the excerpted material; and - (iv) may seek leave to file additional excerpts or the complete document.

-9. Technical Requirements
+11. Technical Requirements